3mdeb/conferences/yocto-update-strategies.md

 ???

-* Most of the effort of performing updates should be implemented in custom layers
+* Most of the effort should be spent in custom layers
 * We can list some of the basic tasks carried out when updating Yocto, which should be done in custom layers